freifunk-gluon/gluon/docs/user/supported_devices.rst

 .. [#device-class-tiny]
   These devices only support a subset of Gluons capabilities due to flash or memory size constraints.
-Devices are classified as tiny in they provide less than 7M of usable flash space or have a low amount of system memory.
+Devices are classified as tiny if they provide less than 7M of usable flash space or have a low amount of system memory.
 For more information, see the developer documentation: :ref:`device-class-definition`.